the1lab/1lab/src/Algebra/Ring/Module/Multilinear.lagda.md

 -- XXX: Since we're already squishing down a type whose universe level -- Agda dislikes, one might wonder if we have to use the finitary -- products in the type of `pres-+ₚ`.
-The answer is yes, since -- otherwise `linearᶠ` lives in Setω, which the declare-record-iso -- tactic is very unhappy about.
+The answer is yes, since -- otherwise `linearᶠ` lives in Typeω, which the declare-record-iso -- tactic is very unhappy about.

 open Multilinear-map